 What are Disbursements?

-Advocacy fees are paid to counsel or advocates and they normally charge a higher first day rate to include preparation depending on the time estimate for the case.
+Advocacy fees are paid to counsel or advocates and they normally charge a higher first-day rate to include preparation depending on the time estimate for the case.
 This is called a brief fee and the more days a case is listed for the more this will be as the level of preparation will be higher.
-Brief fees estimated between £1,500 (plus VAT) to £2,250 (plus VAT) per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
-In addition to the brief fee a lower daily rate is charged for the second and any further days of hearing.
+Brief fees estimated between £1,500 (plus VAT at 20%) to £2,250 (plus VAT at 20%) per day (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).
+In addition to the brief fee, a lower daily rate is charged for the second and any further days of the hearing.
 This is called a refresher.
-A refresher is estimated at between £750 plus VAT to £1,000 plus VAT per day.
+A refresher is estimated at between £750 plus VAT at 20% to £1,000 plus VAT at 20% per day.

 If expert medical advice is needed, costs may range from £2,000 to £9,000, depending on the specialist and the work they need to render.
 We can ask specialists for quotations on your behalf in advance.